 However, it must be stated that all the participants were from the Midwest and may not reflect the diversity of the nation as a whole, and also all data was self-reported – which means someone’s personal optimism about life, for example, could impact the results.

-For me though, the answer is pretty clear – and it was already a common sense result before 10 years of study!
+For me though, the answer is pretty clear – and it was already common sense before 10 years of study!

-Put Research into Action: WHAT Do Kids Need to Learn in the Kitchen?
+Put Research into Action: HOW Do We Teach Kids to Cook?

 The authors of the study end by saying that they don’t really know which cooking skills are the most important, but that the data show that we should definitely be doing something to help develop “adequate” cooking skills by young adulthood.
 That’s enough for me!

 I know what kids need to know to make basic healthy recipes, and I compiled them all in a comprehensive cooking curriculum for kids that you can start as young as age 2!
 Kids who are 10 or 12 or even teens can jump right in though – it’s never too late!
 Except, research shows, when you’re 18-23.
 By then, you better know how to cook because your mama isn’t around every day anymore!

 Contributing writer, Mary, powered through teaching her kids how to cook in two weeks with my online course.